lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Applications/InstallParams.md

 # Permissions property

-The permissions to request for the bot role
+Permissions to request for the bot role

 ```csharp
 public string Permissions { get; set; }